-- 4.7 Legal representatives acting on behalf of others are not to be permitted to speak at a public forum unless they identify their status as a legal representative when applying to speak at the public forum. - 4.8 The GM or their delegate may refuse an application to speak at a public forum.
-The GM or their delegate must give reasons in writing for a decision to refuse an application. - 4.9 No more than ten (10) speakers are to be permitted to speak 'for' or 'against' each item of business on the agenda for the council meeting. - 4.10 If more than the ten (10) speakers apply to speak 'for' or 'against' any item of business, the GM or their delegate may request the speakers to nominate from among themselves the persons who are to address the council on the item of business.
-If the speakers are not able to agree on whom to nominate to address the council, the GM or their delegate is to determine who will address the council at the public forum. - 4.11 If more than the ten (10) speakers apply to speak 'for' or 'against' any item of business, the GM or their delegate may, in consultation with the Mayor or the Mayor's nominated chairperson, increase the number of speakers permitted to speak on an item of business, where they are satisfied that it is necessary to do so to allow the council to hear a fuller range of views on the relevant item of business. - 4.12 Each speaker will be allowed three (3) minutes to address the council.
-This time is to be strictly enforced by the chairperson subject to 4.13. - 4.13 At the discretion of the Mayor, a speaker is able to be granted a two (2) minute extension to the allowed time.
-No further extensions to time will be permitted after this. - 4.14 Speakers at public forums must not digress from the item on the agenda of the council meeting they have applied to address the council on.
+- 4.15 Speakers at public forums must not digress from the item on the agenda of the council meeting they have applied to address the council on.
 If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
-If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard. - 4.15 Speakers at the public forum should not ask questions of the council, councillors or council staff.
-There is no obligation for council, councillors or council staff to respond specifically to the presentation during the meeting. - 4.16 The GM or their nominee may, with the concurrence of the chairperson, address the council for up to two minutes in response to an address to the council at a public forum after the address and any subsequent questions and answers have been finalised. - 4.17 Where an address made at a public forum raises matters that require further consideration by council staff, the GM may recommend that the council defer consideration of the matter pending the preparation of a further report on the matters. - 4.18 When addressing the council, speakers at public forums must comply with this code and all other relevant council codes, policies, and procedures.
-Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council's code of conduct or making other potentially defamatory statements.

-- 4.19 If the chairperson considers that a speaker at a public forum has engaged in conduct of the type referred to in clause 4.20, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.
-Where the speaker fails to comply with the chairperson's request, the chairperson may immediately require the person to stop speaking. - 4.20 Clause 4.21 does not limit the ability of the chairperson to deal with disorderly conduct by speakers at public forums in accordance with the provisions of Part 15 of this code. - 4.21 Where a speaker engages in conduct of the type referred to in clause 4.20, the GM or their delegate may refuse further applications from that person to speak at public forums for such a period as the GM or their delegate considers appropriate. - 4.22 Councillors (including the Mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of an address at a public forum, in the same way that they are required to do so at a council meeting, briefing, workshop, or committee meeting.
+If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard. - 4.16 Speakers at public forums cannot ask questions of the council, councillors, or council staff. - 4.17 The CEO or their nominee may, with the concurrence of the chairperson, address the council for up to two minutes in response to an address to the council at a public forum after the address and any subsequent guestions and answers have been finalised. - 4.18 Where an address made at a public forum raises matters that require further consideration by council staff, the CEO may recommend that the council defer consideration of the matter pending the preparation of a further report on the matters. - 4.19 When addressing the council, speakers at public forums must comply with this code and all other relevant council codes, policies, and procedures.
+Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council's code of conduct or making other potentially defamatory statements. - 4.20 If the chairperson considers that a speaker at a public forum has engaged in conduct of the type referred to in clause 4.18, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.
+Where the speaker fails to comply with the chairperson's request, the chairperson may immediately require the person to stop speaking. - 4.21 Clause 4.19 does not limit the ability of the chairperson to deal with disorderly conduct by speakers at public forums in accordance with the provisions of Part 15 of this code. - 4.22 Where a speaker engages in conduct of the type referred to in clause 4.18, the CEO or their delegate may refuse further applications from that person to speak at public forums for such a period as the CEO or their delegate considers appropriate. - 4.23 Councillors (including the mayor) must declare and manage any conflicts of interest they may have in relation to any item of business that is the subject of an address at a public forum, in the same way that they are required to do so at a council or committee meeting.
 The council is to maintain a written record of all conflict of interest declarations made at public forums and how the conflict of interest was managed by the councillor who made the declaration.